Cobra Health Insurance: A Complete Guide to Temporary Healthcare Coverage

 4. Submit Payment: You’ll need to pay your first premium to activate the coverage, including any retroactive payments if applicable.

-See also Health Insurance Companies: A Complete Guide to Finding the Best Coverage
+See also Health Insurance Quotes: Your Guide to Finding the Best Coverage at the Right Price

 Alternatives to Cobra Health Insurance